-Alongside our audit report, we also:

-- Review and report to the NAO on the Whole of Government Accounts return to the extent and in the form they require; - ► Examine and report on the consistency of any consolidation schedules or returns with the Council's audited financial statements for the relevant reporting period;
+Alongside our audit report, we also review and report to the NAO on the Whole of Government Accounts return to the extent and in the form they require.

 2. Arrangements for securing economy, efficiency and effectiveness (value for money)

 We are required to consider whether the Council has put in place 'proper arrangements' to secure economy, efficiency and effectiveness on its use of resources.